-Few things incentivize people more than money.
-Now all members of your company will feel motivated to focus on customer satisfaction, as they’ll earn something out of the experience as well.
+With a compensation program, all members of your company will feel motivated to focus on customer satisfaction, as they’ll earn something out of the experience as well.

-Start Hiring More Customer-Centric Employees
+Start Hiring More Customer Centric Employees

-To streamline your customer-centric approach, you can also hire team members that already have a special focus on customers.
+To streamline your customer centric approach, you can also hire team members that already have a special focus on customers.

-Whether your new hires were once customer service representatives or involved in human resources, they have the necessary skill set your company is looking for as you begin to focus more on your customers and their satisfaction.
+Whether your new hires were once customer service representatives or involved in human resources, they have the necessary skill set your customer-centric company is looking for as you begin to focus more on your customers and their satisfaction.